Allowing Joy To Find Me

 May 1, 2020

 Indian Divide, New Mexico

 Today I will allow joy to find me

-And allow myself the state of grace
+I will allow myself the state of grace

-That the universe will always offer.
+That the universe always has to offer.

 I will take pause for a moment

 But mourned when it was absent.

 And that it was me who interrupted it.

 Today I will allow joy to find me.